 Boarding can be hugely positive.
 We interview children before they board to make very sure it’s the right choice for them.
 It gives children the right balance between work and play; academic support is on-hand and it is really helpful for students to study together.
 And the boarding staff are there to encourage them to put the laptop down and go for a jog when they need to.

-Do parents and children get used to the new routine of boarding schools?
+How to get to the new routine of boarding schools?
+Is it possible?

 Absolutely.
 It’s tough for parents at first – I know this as a parent of a boarder myself – but we are fortunate that we have very few issues with settling in.
 Every boarder has a ‘buddy’ to help them get used to boarding, there’s prefects and gap students, and boarding staff to make sure everyone is happy.
 Baking cookies and lots of hot chocolate helps, too!